Explicit Formulas of Fractional GJMS operators on hyperbolic spaces and sharp fractional Poincar\'e-Sobolev and Hardy-Sobolev-Maz'ya inequalities: Introduction

 One of the purposes of this paper is to identify the explicit formulas of GJMS operators $P_{\gamma}$ on $\mathbb{H}^n$ when $\gamma$ is not an integer.
 Another main purpose is to establish fractional Poincar\'e-Sobolev inequality on hyperbolic space and fractional Hardy-Sobolev-Maz'ya inequality on half space and look for their sharp constants.
 To this end, we define for $\gamma>0$,

-in terms of Helgason-Fourier transform on hyperbolic space (see Section 3 for more details), where $i=\sqrt{-1}$ and $\Gamma(\cdot)$ is the Gamma function.
-In Section 4, we shall show that $P_{\gamma}$, $\gamma\in (0,\frac{n}{2})\setminus\mathbb{N}$, is nothing but the fractional GJMS operator on hyperbolic space.
+in terms of Helgason-Fourier transform on hyperbolic space (see Section \ref{Section3} for more details), where $i=\sqrt{-1}$ and $\Gamma(\cdot)$ is the Gamma function.
+In Section \ref{Section5}, we shall show that $P_{\gamma}$, $\gamma\in (0,\frac{n}{2})\setminus\mathbb{N}$, is nothing but the fractional GJMS operator on hyperbolic space.
 Here we denote by $\mathbb{N}=\{0,1,2,\cdots\}$.
-For more information about GJMS operators on Riemannian manifolds, we refer to \cite{ba,chg,FeffermanGr,fe3,GJMS,go,j}.
+One expects that (\ref{1.5}) still holds for fractional GJMS operator on hyperbolic space.
+However, this is not the case (see Theorem \ref{th1.6}).
+The reason is that $P_{\gamma}$ is a non-local pseudo-differential operator on $\mathbb{H}^{n}$, while $(-\Delta)^{\gamma}$ is a non-local pseudo-differential operator on the whole space $\mathbb{R}^{n}$.

 We firstly establish the following Poincar\'e-Sobolev inequalities associated with the operators $P_{\gamma}$ on the hyperbolic space $\mathbb{H}^n$: \begin{theorem} Let $0<\gamma<\frac{n}{2}$ and $2<p\leq\frac{2n}{n-2\gamma}$.
 There exists a positive constant $C$ such that for each $u\in C^{\infty}_{0}(\mathbb{H}^{n})$,